-If you’re an Arizona physician who’s nearing retirement age, you may be considering selling your medical practice.
-Whether you have no one in the family who’s interested in taking over the business or you simply want to cash out and enjoy some time off, selling your Arizona medical practice can be a smart move.
-But there are a few things you need to take into consideration before putting your business on the market.
+If you are an Arizona physician nearing retirement age, you may be thinking about selling your medical practice.
+Perhaps no one in your family wants to take it over, or you simply want to cash out and enjoy some time off.
+Either way, selling your Arizona medical practice can be a smart move.
+But you need to think through several important considerations before putting your business on the market.

 The Value of Your Arizona Medical Practice

-The first thing you need to do is determine how much your medical practice is worth.
-This can be tricky, as there are a number of factors that will affect the value of your business, such as its location, the size of the patient base, the type of practice, and more.
-You may want to hire a business appraiser to help you determine an accurate value for your practice.
+The first step is to determine how much your medical practice is worth.
+Several factors affect the value of your business: location, size of the patient base, type of practice, and more.
+A business appraiser can help you arrive at an accurate figure.

-Once you have an idea of how much your medical practice is worth, you’ll need to decide whether you want to sell the entire business or just a portion of it.
-For example, you may want to keep the real estate and lease it to the new owners.
-Or, you may want to sell only the patient list and equipment.
+Once you know what your practice is worth, decide whether you want to sell the entire business or just a portion of it.
+For example, you might keep the real estate and lease it to the new owners.
+Or you might sell only the patient list and equipment.

 Asset Sale

-If you decide to sell only the patient list and equipment, this form of sale is referred to as an asset sale.
-An asset sale is when the buyer purchases certain assets of the business, but not the ownership interest.
-This type of sale is often used in medical practice sales, as it can be simpler than a stock sale or membership interest sale (more on these below).
+Selling only the patient list and equipment is an asset sale.
+In an asset sale, the buyer acquires specific assets of the business — not the ownership interest itself.
+Many medical practice sales use this structure because it tends to be simpler than a stock sale or membership interest sale.

-It’s also important to note that with an asset sale, the seller typically retains liability for any debts or other obligations of the business.
-So if there are any outstanding loans on the practice, the seller will still be responsible for paying them off.
+One key point: in an asset sale, you typically keep liability for any debts or obligations of the business.
+If the practice has outstanding loans, you remain responsible for paying them off.

 Membership Interest or Stock Sale